AdonisAgelis/AdonisAgelis/README.md

 - 🤔 &nbsp; Striving to be a more skilled and flexible developer every day.
 - 🎓 &nbsp; BS in Informatics and Telecommunications at the University of Peloponnese in Greece.
-- 💼 &nbsp; Junior Frontend Engineer at Vodafone Greece.
+- 💼 &nbsp; Frontend Developer at Vodafone Greece.
 - 🌱 &nbsp; Learning more about Next.js and GraphQL.

 <h3> 🛠 &nbsp;Tech Stack</h3>